 What drives someone to place their life on the line to save another?
 We read of soldiers, first responders, parents and spouses making such sacrifices.
 A soldier falls on a live grenade to shield his buddies.
 9/11 NYPD and FDNY heroes charged into the burning World Trade Center towers while victims ran out.

-In 1993, terrorists a multiracial church congregation in Cape Town, South Africa, with automatic gunfire and grenades.
-Lorenzo Smith me he sought to shield his wife, Myrtle, by lying on top of her on the floor.
+In 1993, terrorists sprayed a multiracial church congregation in Cape Town, South Africa, with automatic gunfire and grenades.
+Lorenzo Smith told me he sought to shield his wife, Myrtle, by lying on top of her on the floor.
 Shrapnel pierced her left side near her heart, but completely missed him.
 She died en route to a hospital.

 What motivates life-threatening altruistic behavior?
 Love?
 Dedication to a cause?
 Brotherhood/sisterhood, cited by many soldiers and first responders?
 Could it sometimes be a search for significance, glory, recognition?
 Perhaps escape from depression or despair?

 Probably each of these and more play a part in different circumstances.
 Lorenzo Smith loved his late wife.
 He also loved his Lord, and – astonishingly – forgave the Cape Town church assailants: "I prayed for those that committed the crime…so they, too, can come to meet [the Lord]."

 "There is no greater love than to lay down one's life for one's friends," claimed Jesus.
 "The Son of Man came not to be served but to serve others and to give his life as a ransom for many."